zhutaosheng/vernac/v/phrases.md

 Si you laiter

 How's it going?
-Haw is it going
+Haw is it goin

 Nice to meet you.
 naiis tu mit you

 What do you do for a living?
-Wot du you du for e living
+Wot du you du for e livin

 Sorry, I didn't catch that.
 Can you sai it again?
 Saori ay dident kaich that, can you sai it agen

 I'll have a coffee
-Aii will haiw e cofi
+I will haiw e cofi

 Where are you from?
 wier ar you from